kriskuiper/project-tech-team/docs/CONTRIBUTING.md

 # Contributing to Project Tech Team

 ## Branches
 The `master` branch is always being deployed to the live environment, so everything on the master branch needs to be bug free.
-For development we use a `develop` branch so all bugfixes and features get a last check before merging it with `master`.
+For development we use a `development` branch so all bugfixes and features get a last check before merging it with `master`.

 ### Features
-A feature branch is branched off from the `develop` branch and is formatted like: `feature/feature-name`.
+A feature branch is branched off from the `development` branch and is formatted like: `feature/feature-name`.

 ### Bugfixes
-A bugfix branch is branched off from the `develop` branch and is formatted like: `bugfix/fix-name`.
+A bugfix branch is branched off from the `development` branch and is formatted like: `bugfix/fix-name`.

 ## Commits
 Always write your commits in present tense and prefix it with something.